 Social distancing for Coronavirus can present extra challenges for people who stammer, as regards both employment and services.
 How might the Equality Act apply?
 See Coronavirus (Covid-19).

 Another issue is that courts are moving to more telephone and video hearings due to the Coronavirus (Covid-19).
 How this impacts on stammering and other disabilities should be taken into account.
-See Courts and Coronavirus.
+See Appearing in court>Remote hearings.

 Questionnaire for NHS workers and moves towards an NHS stammering network added at Employment stammering networks>NHS.